pratapnarra/Trading/README.md

 # Trading
-Trading Application, where people can sell, buy, view stocks.
+Trading Application, where people can sell, buy, view stock prices.
 See how stocks are performing in realtime, using restapi to receive realtime stockprice.